DataDog/hiring-engineers/answers.md

 <h2>Level 4/</h2>

-Welcome back!
 Let's keep on working with Dogstatsd and graphs for a moment.

 If all the pages in our Web App increment the `web.page_views` metric like in previous exercise, then we can count the number of pages that were visited and we can slip it by page.
 Actually, we can do that on a single graph, see the file screenshot-level4-page-views-and-page-views-by-page.PNG.
 You'll notice that the line of `sum:web.page_views{*}.as_count()` and the top line of `sum:web.page_views{*} by {pagename}.as_count()` have the same value, that's normal.